 - A US-based junior developer could earn in the region of $50,000 per year.

-Your earning potential depends on your existing skills and how compelling your portfolio is.
+Your earning potential depends on your existing skills (and soft skills) and how compelling your portfolio is.
 The more you are capable of, the more you could earn.
 Just like any job.

 Senior web developer salary

 Senior web developers are classed as mid-career by many employers.
 This is where you begin to earn decent money.
 If you’re a generalist, you have a lot of flexibility in how and where you work.